Provides functionality to format the value of an object into a string representation.

 The interface is implemented by the base data types.Notes to Implementers

 Classes that require more control over the formatting of strings than Object.ToString provides should implement .

 A class that implements must support the "G" (general) format specifier.
 Besides the "G" specifier, the class can define the list of format specifiers that it supports.
 In addition, the class must be prepared to handle a format specifier that is a null reference (Nothing in Visual Basic).
-For more information about formatting and formatting codes, see Formatting Types
+For more information about formatting and formatting codes, see Formatting Types in the .NET Framework

 The following example defines a Temperature class that implements the interface.
 The class supports four format specifiers: "G" and "C", which indicate that the temperature is to be displayed in Celsius; "F", which indicates that the temperature is to be displayed in Fahrenheit; and "K", which indicates that the temperature is to be displayed in Kelvin.
 In addition, the IFormattable.ToString implementation also can handle a format string that is a null reference (Nothing in Visual Basic) or empty.
 The other two ToString methods defined by the Temperature class simply wrap a call to the IFormattable.ToString implementation.

 The following example then calls the IFormattable.ToString implementation either directly or by using a composite format string.

 .NET FrameworkSupported in: 4.5, 4, 3.5, 3.0, 2.0, 1.1, 1.0

 .NET Framework Client ProfileSupported in: 4, 3.5 SP1